Skip to content

 • Examiner feedback on clinical accuracy, communication quality, and patient-centred approach

-• 11,485 flashcards across 577 topics; 20 per topic, covering all specialties
+• 12,522 flashcards across 608 topics, around 20 per topic, covering all 30 specialties

-• Presentation-based cards: "A 65-year-old with crushing chest pain; what is your immediate management?"
+• Presentation-based cards: "A 65-year-old with crushing chest pain.
+What is your immediate management?"

 • Investigation interpretation cards: ECG, ABG, chest X-ray, blood results